African story themes

 Jamestown Settlement & American Revolution Museum at Yorktown

-Jamestown Settlement ‘1607: A Nation Takes Root’ Docudrama Features Story of Angela of Angola
+Jamestown Settlement ‘1607: A Nation Takes Root’ Docudrama Features Story of Angelo of Angola

 Jamestown Settlement’s introductory film “1607: A Nation Takes Root,” shown every 30 minutes in the museum theater, shares the story of three cultures spanning three continents.
 The docudrama film provides an overview of the first two decades of America’s first permanent English colony and the Powhatan Indian, European and African cultures that converged in early 1600s Virginia.
 The film chronicles events of Jamestown’s early years – trade and conflict between the English and Powhatans, the struggle of the colonists to survive, the leadership of John Smith and his permanent departure from Virginia in 1609, the installation of a military governor and martial law, and the marriage of Pocahontas, daughter of the Powhatan paramount chief Wahunsonacock, to John Rolfe in 1614, initiating a period of peace between the Powhatans and colonists.